Seeroy/kubek-minecraft-dashboard/README.md

 **Features:**
 - Linux and Windows supported
-- Pure SPA UI
+- Pure single-page UI
 - Plugins and mods manager
 - Real-time console
 - Server.properties editor
-- FTP server included
+- FTP server
-- Web file manager
+- File manager with syntax highlighting
-- Users and roles system
+- Users and roles system with servers access restriction
-- Integration with Telegram bot

 **Tested and working cores**:
-- **NEW** Bedrock Edition servers supported
 - All popular PaperMC versions (all PaperMC forks (Tuinity, Airplane, Purpur, etc.) more likely will be work too)
 - Spigot 1.8 - 1.18.2 (not included all versions)
 - Forge 1.12.2 - 1.19.2 (not included all versions)